Josh-The-Developapa/QuizzAble/README.md

 - `frontend`: Contains the frontend code for QuizzAble.
 - `backend`: Contains the backend code for QuizzAble.
-- `data`: Stores data files for QuizzAble.
-- `docs`: Documentation for QuizzAble.
-- `tests`: Unit tests for QuizzAble.
-- `config`: Configuration files for QuizzAble.

 For VoteAble, you'll find a similar directory structure in its dedicated directory.

-## Getting Started 🚦

-To get started with QuizzAble, please refer to the documentation in the `docs` directory.
-It will guide you through installation and usage.

 ## License 📜